 The fee for filing the application and any re-application is $95.00, payable at the time of filing.
 The fee for taking the examination is $200.00.
 If a retest is required, the fee shall be waived for a period of one (1) year or to the next Annual Training Seminar, whichever is greater.

-*A credit is equal to one (1) hour of training.
-IAMI Annual Training Seminar credit is calculated at twenty-four (24) credits or eight (8) credits per day, IAMI Regional Training is calculated at eight (8) credits per day.
-All other training is calculated at one (1) credit per hour of training.
+*IAMI Annual Training Seminar credit is calculated at twenty-four (24) points or eight (8) points per day, IAMI Regional Training is calculated at eight (8) points per day.
+All other training is calculated at one (1) point per hour of training.

 Revocation/Suspension of Certification

 Failure to maintain current membership will immediately suspend a CMI‟s status until past dues are paid in full.
 A lapse of membership over two years will require reapplication to the CMI Program as stated previously under Section III.

 The revocation/suspension of a certification is a very serious matter not only to the CMI, but also to IAMI, its members and its reputation.
 Investigations related to revocation and suspension issues shall be conducted by the CMI Committee and shall be of a private and confidential nature.